BaguetteBoiTuna/NTPU/2025-06-06-written_report_711382799_dante_guillemain_lazyvim.md

 3. **How do students rate cognitive load** (NASA-TLX) before vs after migration?
 4. **Which friction points remain** (e.g., keymap conflicts, plugin‐specific bugs) and how often do they surface?

-**Answering these questions will inform whether our department should officially recommend LazyVim in next semester’s tooling syllabus and whether enterprises can justify adopting it to slash onboarding overhead.**
+**Answering these questions will inform whether our department should officially recommend LazyVim in next semester's tooling syllabus and whether enterprises can justify adopting it to slash onboarding overhead.**

+## 1.3 Research Objectives

+**Primary Goal**
+Determine how adopting LazyVim affects productivity, performance and cognitive load for computer-science students compared with traditional hand-rolled Neovim setups.

+**Specific, measurable objectives**

+1. **Quantify setup time savings**

+   - Hypothesis: cloning the LazyVim starter repo cuts first-time configuration from ≥45 min to ≤10 min.
+   - Metric: median minutes from `git clone` to functional LSP completion.

+2. **Benchmark runtime performance**

+   - Measure cold-start latency (`--startuptime`) and peak memory (RSS) on identical hardware.
+   - Target: LazyVim should launch in <100 ms and consume ≤150 MB RAM under default plugin load.

+3. **Assess cognitive load**

+   - Use NASA-TLX survey immediately after two 90-min coding sessions (vanilla vs LazyVim).
+   - Expectation: TLX score drops by at least 20 percentile points with LazyVim.

+4. **Identify residual friction points**

+   - Catalogue frequency and severity of issues such as keymap collisions, dependency errors and plugin update failures.
+   - Deliver a ranked list of pain points with suggested mitigations.

+5. **Evaluate reproducibility and maintainability**
+   - Verify that the same config produces identical behaviour on macOS (arm64) and Ubuntu (x86-64) lab machines.
+   - Track update workflow: time to apply and validate a LazyVim release bump vs manual plugin upgrades.

+**Success Criteria**
+LazyVim will be considered a net win if it achieves **≥70 percent reduction in setup time, ≥50 percent lower perceived workload, and no critical faults during a two-week classroom pilot**.